qtje/qtjev2/media/help/structure.md

 ![Page form mapping]({% static 'help/qtjev2_graph.svg' %})

 Oh, yes.
 I forgot to tell you.
-There can only be 65536 unique qtjev2 pages.
+There can only be 65536 different qtjev2 pages.

 ## History as narrative structure